-- A review of the comprehensive systematic analysis and action plan documents brought to Joint Commission headquarters by hospital staff, then taken back to the hospital on the same day.
-This can also be performed via web-based video conferencing with a patient safety specialist who is located at The Joint Commission.
+- 1. A review of the comprehensive systematic analysis and corrective action plan documents brought to Joint Commission headquarters by hospital staff, then taken back to the hospital on the same day (Alternative-1).
+This can also be performed via web-based video conferencing with a patient safety specialist who is located at The Joint Commission (Web-Alternative).
 When the web-based video conference is used, the hospital's participants remain at the hospital. - 2.
-An on-site meeting at the hospital with a Joint Commission patient safety specialist to review the comprehensive systematic analysis and action plan.
-This can also be performed via web-based video conferencing with a patient safety specialist who is located at The Joint Commission. - 3.
-An on-site review with a Joint Commission patient safety specialist to review the action plan and relevant documentation.
+An on-site meeting at the hospital with a Joint Commission patient safety specialist to review the comprehensive systematic analysis and corrective action plan documents (Alternative-2).
+This can also be performed via web-based video conferencing with a patient safety specialist who is located at The Joint Commission (Web-Alternative). - 3.
+An on-site review with a Joint Commission patient safety specialist to review the corrective action plan and relevant documentation (Alternative-3).
 The patient safety specialist may ask questions regarding the comprehensive systematic analysis, but will not review that document itself.
-For purposes of this review activity, relevant documentation includes, at a minimum, any documentation relevant to the hospital's process for responding to sentinel events, and the action plan resulting from the analysis of the sentinel event.
-The action plan serves as the basis for determining appropriate follow-up activity.
-This can also be performed via web-based video conferencing with a patient safety specialist who is located at The Joint Commission. - 4.
-An on-site visit by a specially trained surveyor arranged to conduct the following: - a.
-Interview and review of relevant documentation to evaluate the following: - The process the hospital uses in responding to sentinel events - The relevant policies and procedures preceding and following the hospital's review of the specific event, and the implementation thereof, sufficient to permit inferences about the adequacy of the hospital's response to the sentinel event - b.
-A standards-based survey that traces a patient's care, treatment, and services and the hospital management functions relevant to the sentinel event under review.
+For purposes of this review activity, relevant documentation includes, at a minimum, any documentation relevant to the hospital's process for responding to sentinel events and the corrective action plan resulting from the analysis of the sentinel event.
+The corrective action plan serves as the basis for determining appropriate follow-up activity.
+This can also be performed via webbased video conferencing with a patient safety specialist who is located at The Joint Commission (Web-Alternative). - 4.
+An on-site visit by a specially trained surveyor arranged to conduct the following (Alternative-4):

+- a.
+Interview and review of relevant documentation, including, if applicable, the patient's medical record, to evaluate the following: - The process the hospital uses in responding to sentinel events - The relevant policies and procedures preceding and following the hospital's review of the specific event, and the implementation thereof, sufficient to permit inferences about the adequacy of the hospital's response to the sentinel event - b.
+A standards-based survey that traces a patient's care, treatment, and services and the hospital management functions relevant to the sentinel event under review